rare-magma/pbs-exporter/README.md

 ### With the Makefile

-For convenience, you can install this exporter with the following command or follow the process described in the next paragraph.
+For convenience, you can uninstall this exporter with the following command or follow the process described in the next paragraph.

 ```
 sudo make uninstall